Sebastiano Martinelli

-Sebastiano Martinelli (20 August 1848 – 4 July 1918) was a Cardinal of the Roman Catholic Church who served as Prefect of the Congregation of Rites.
+Sebastiano Martinelli, O.E.S.A.
+(20 August 1848 – 4 July 1918) was an Italian Augustinian friar and cardinal of the Catholic Church who served as Prefect of the Congregation of Rites.

 Early life

 Sebastiano Martinelli was born in Borgo Sant'Anna within the Archdiocese of Lucca, Italy.
 He was the son of Cosma Martinelli and Maddalena Pardini.
 His brother was Cardinal Tommaso Martinelli.
 He studied in the San Michele Seminary in Lucca and later the Collegio Sant'Agostino in Rome.
 He joined the Order of the Hermits of Saint Augustine (Augustinians) on 6 December 1863 and was professed on 6 January 1865.

 Ecclesiastical career

 Priesthood

 He was ordained on 4 March 1871 in Rome.
 He served as a professor of theology at the Santa Maria in Posterula College, Rome.
 He was named postulator causarum servorum Dei of the Augustinian Order in 1881.
 He became prior general of his Order in 1889 and was reelected in 1895.